-COCONUT MILK FREE OPTION: If you’d prefer to make this curry recipe without coconut milk, you can substitute with Almond milk.
-NOTE: If you need the sauce to be a little thick, add 1 tsp of cornstarch, arrowroot starch, all-purpose flour, etc. if needed.
+COCONUT MILK FREE OPTION: If you'd prefer to make this curry recipe without coconut milk, you can substitute with Almond milk.
+NOTE: If you need the sauce to be a little thick, add 1 teaspoon of cornstarch, arrowroot starch, all-purpose flour, etc. if needed.
 Always mix thickeners with water to avoid lumps.

 This looks absolutely delicious.
 I love the flavors and how healthy this is.
 I must give this a try.. soon!
 It's perfect dinner for cosy fall evenings.

 This looks like the perfect kind of comfort meal for the cool fall weather we've been having!
 Can't wait to give this a try soon.